temporalio/documentation/docs-src/clusters/how-to-set-up-mysql-visibility-store.md

       #...
     mysql-visibility:
       sql:
-        pluginName: 'mysql' # if using MySQL 8.0.17 or later with Temporal Server v1.20, use "mysql8" plugin for Advanced Visibility capabilities
+        pluginName: "mysql" # if using MySQL 8.0.17 or later with Temporal Server v1.20, use "mysql8" plugin for Advanced Visibility capabilities
-        databaseName: 'temporal_visibility'
+        databaseName: "temporal_visibility"
-        connectAddr: ' ' # remote address of this database; for example, 127.0.0.0:3306
+        connectAddr: " " # remote address of this database; for example, 127.0.0.0:3306
-        connectProtocol: ' ' # protocol example: tcp
+        connectProtocol: " " # protocol example: tcp
-        user: 'username_for_auth'
+        user: "username_for_auth"
-        password: 'password_for_auth'
+        password: "password_for_auth"
         maxConns: 2
         maxIdleConns: 2
-        maxConnLifetime: '1h'
+        maxConnLifetime: "1h"
 #...
 ```